Anti-war protests in Russia (2022–present): March

 On 1 March, reports and photographs appeared in social media, also republished and confirmed by Novaya Gazeta, showing primary school children behind bars, arrested by police in Moscow for laying flowers at the Ukrainian embassy and holding signs saying the repeated "No to war".
 A special detention center set up in Yekaterinburg ran out of room for prisoners arrested from protests.

 On 2 March, the artist Yelena Osipova, aged 77 and born to survivors of the Siege of Leningrad, was among those arrested at an anti-war protest in Saint Petersburg.
 Videos of her arrest were widely shared on social media platforms Twitter and Reddit.
 Police action against the protesters continued on the following day.

 On 4 March, the activist Yulia Galyamina was detained and held in custody pending trial, charged with violating the law on public events by trying to organise an anti-war protest.

 On 5 March, ahead of protests planned for 6 March, police raided, searched and detained hundreds of Russian journalists, politicians and activists.

 On 6 March, there were protests in at least 60 cities, including Vladivostok, Irkutsk and Khabarovsk.
 OVD-Info reported over 5,000 arrests throughout the day.
 The Russian interior ministry reported over 3,500 detentions.
-A video showing Kemerovo Oblast governor Sergey Tsivilyov attempting to justify the invasion to protestors that day went viral.
+A video showing Kemerovo Oblast governor Sergey Tsivilyov attempting to justify the invasion to protesters that day went viral.
 The total number of arrests reached 13,000 overall on 6 March.